apikcloud/docs/docs/12-code-review.md

 ## Purpose

 Code review ensures that every line of code entering production is:
-- **Correct** — functionally aligned with the ticket or feature goal,
+- **Correct** — functionally aligned with the task or feature goal,
 - **Consistent** — following Apik’s internal development charter,
 - **Maintainable** — clear, tested, and logically structured,
 - **Secure** — free from obvious vulnerabilities or unsafe shortcuts.